Shemoneh Esrei

 Simchat Torah: The Beginning and Ending of the Parasha Cycle

-The Jewish People have diligently preserved the Word of YAH for more than 3,000 years, and Simchat Torah gives jubilant expression to the Jewish People’s love of the Torah.
+The Jewish People have diligently preserved the Word of GOD for more than 3,000 years, and Simchat Torah gives jubilant expression to the Jewish People’s love of the Torah.

 Besides rejoicing, another central theme to this special day is the completion of the annual cycle of weekly Torah readings.